tioui/eiffel_game_lib/README.md

 Installation on Linux (Ubuntu)
 ------------------------------

 * I assume that you already have a functional EiffelStudio on your system.
 If not, install it.
+Also be sure that the EiffelStudio binary (ec, finish_freezing, etc.) are in the PATH.
 * Rename the "eiffel_game_lib" folder to "game".
 * You need to add the game library in the "contrib/library" folder of EiffelStudio.
 Normally, this folder is in "/usr/lib/EiffelStudio73" or in "/usr/local/Eiffel73".
 * You need to install the C libraries SDL, SDL_image, SDL_gfx, SDL_ttf, OpenAL, libsndfile and all their development tools kit and dependencies:

 ***